-A comprehensive guide to the best GMAT private tutoring available
+A comprehensive guide to the best GMAT private tutoring available online

 Let’s start with our thoughts on the Manhattan tutors themselves.
 Essentially, after reviewing GMAT tutoring packages from close to a dozen different companies and being allowed to audit sessions with students, it was clear to us that Manhattan’s instructors are the best.

-Not only do they have a clear mastery of GMAT content and strategies, but they also seem to be the best communicators.
+Not only do they have a clear mastery of GMAT Focus content and strategies, but they also seem to be the best communicators.
 This is likely because Manhattan has a company policy to screen their instructors for both smarts and personality, making communication skills and the ability to engage with students a key hiring factor.

 This generally results in a team of tutors that are able to adapt to each student and provide totally customized sessions.
 In other words, they know what buttons to press to get you some extra score gains.

-The other thing we really like about Manhattan’s tutoring packages is that they all include access to the company’s GMAT Interact course.
+The other thing we really like about Manhattan’s tutoring packages is that they all include access to the company’s On Demand GMAT course.
 This is Manhattan’s on demand, self-paced study program and it’s a prep course that we rate out as one of the best GMAT prep courses on the market.
 This is in large part due to all of the tools and study materials you get.

 To be specific, you get approximately 35 interactive and on-demand video lessons, thousands of practice problems, 6 full-length computer adaptive practice tests, GMAT math workshops, a set of super robust hardcopy prep books, and some other cool resources.

 The key point people should takeaway with Manhattan Prep is that if price isn’t a concern and you’re planning to absolutely immerse yourself in GMAT prep with private tutoring AND a mountain of other study materials and resources, then Manhattan Prep is a top tier option.

 Next up on our list of best GMAT tutoring services is Princeton Review.
-Now, Princeton offers two different GMAT tutoring packages to choose from: a 10-hour option and and an 18-hour option.
+Now, Princeton offers two different GMAT Focus tutoring packages to choose from: a 10-hour option and and an 18-hour option.
 Pretty simple.

 If you’re the type of learner who does best with in-person, face-to-face instruction, as opposed to tutoring via Zoom, then Princeton Review may be the way to go.

-Now, obviously the in-person option from Princeton isn’t available everywhere in the US (so don’t get excited if you live in the upper peninsula of Michigan), but if you do happen to live in an area where there is a Princeton GMAT tutor nearby, it’s definitely a nice option as opposed to going 100% online.
+Now, obviously the in-person option from Princeton isn’t available everywhere in the US (so don’t get excited if you live in the upper peninsula of Michigan), but if you do happen to live in an area where there is a Princeton Review GMAT tutor nearby, it’s definitely a nice option as opposed to going 100% online.

 And that’s largely because the instructors from Wyzant really don’t follow a defined teaching framework.
-Rather, each individual tutor has their own methods of teaching to the GMAT, with distinct strategies and hacks.
+Rather, each individual tutor has their own methods of teaching to the GMAT Focus, with distinct strategies and hacks.

 However, you might also spend a bunch of time trying to find the right tutor only to discover out he or she teaches you questionable GMAT strategies or methods that just don’t really work with your learning style.
 So in short, in can be a little hit and miss.